Multicast DNS conflict resolution using the Time Since Received (TSR) EDNS option

 message would be covered by a single TSR option.

-The TSR EDNS option consists of three fields: the RR index (two byte
+The TSR EDNS option includes three fields in the OPTION-DATA

 RRs are not counted.
 So if the message includes two answer RRs, one